jonnywright/cs-lisp/README.md

 ### `sts-layers`
 #### This command can be used anywhere within the drawing (modelspace, paperspace, within a viewport).
 Creates a 'standard' set of [layers](#layers) in AutoCAD which you would expect to need in a typical design drawing.
-The way the layers are named is important, as other commands within this tool refer to specific layer names.
-Changing the names of layers within the code can have an adverse effect on other commands so care should be taken if you decide to rename any of the pre-defined layers.

 ### `sts-layers-ext`
 #### This command can be used anywhere within the drawing (modelspace, paperspace, within a viewport).